Insert Interval – 56. LeetCode

 return result.toArray(new int[result.size()][]);

-• Convert the result list into a 2D array to math the expected output format.
+• Convert the result list into a 2D array to match the expected output format.

 Why This Approach Works